makrai/notes/lotfian19-msp-podcast.md

 * goal: large, natural emotional database
   * translate results on speech emotion recognition in controlled conditions into real-life applications.
-  * unbalanced emotional content, which is dictated by the given recording protocol (eg, positive for colloquial conversations, negative for discussion or debates)
+  * unbalanced emotional content, which is dictated by the recording protocol (eg, positive for colloquial conversats, negative for discussion or debates)
   * size and speaker diversity are also limited.
 * we propose a novel approach to effectively build a large, naturalistic emotional database with balanced emotional content, reduced cost and reduced